Huy-DNA/sicp/chapter_1-building_abstractions_with_procedures/README.md

        (pi-sum (+ a 4) b))))
 ```

-- These 3 share a common programming patterns:
+- These 3 share a common programming pattern:

   ```scheme
   (define (⟨name⟩ a b)